ken862734801/Rock-Paper-Scissors-Game/README.md

 ## Summary

-The goal of this Odin Project assignment was to use utilize Javascript and DOM manipulation to create a rock, paper, scissors browser game.
+The goal of this Odin Project assignment was to use utilize Javascript and DOM manipulation to create a basic rock, paper, scissors browser game.

 [Link to the assignment.](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors)